Local home renovation featured on HGTV, Discovery+

 EDENTON — A local restoration project will soon have its story told on television.

-Bill and Jeannie Taylor and the restoration project of their 1902 Train Depot will be aired on the television show, “Cheap Old Houses” next week on Discovery+ and again at 9:30 p.m.
-Monday Aug.
+Bill and Jeannie Taylor and the restoration project of their 1902 Train Depot will be aired on the television show, “Cheap Old Houses” at 9:30 p.m.
+Monday, Aug.
 30 on HGTV.

 The Taylors moved to Edenton in 2018 from Mississippi when Bill took a new position with Nucor Steel.